Slicing Unbalanced Optimal Transport: Postponed proofs for

 In this section, we establish several bounds to compare $\SUOT$, $\RSOT$ and $\SOT$ on the space of compactly-supported measures.
 We provide the detailed derivations and auxiliary lemmas needed for the proofs.
-Note that \Cref{thm:equiv-loss} is a direct consequence from \Cref{thm:suot_leq_usot,thm:usot_leq_uot,thm:uot_leq_suot}.
+The Partial OT setting (\ie, $\D_\phi=\rho\TV$) is treated in Appendix~\ref{app:tv-case}.